Ivan Putski

-Józef Bednarski (born January 21, 1941) is a Polish former professional wrestler and bodybuilder, best known by the ring name Ivan Putski.
-He was given the nicknames "The Polish Hammer" and "Polish Power".
+Józef Bednarski (born January 21, 1941) is a Polish/American former professional wrestler and bodybuilder, best known by the ring name Ivan Putski.
+He was given the nicknames the "Polish Hammer" and "Polish Power".

 Putski is a former WWF World Tag Team Champion with Tito Santana.
 He had a famous feud with Superstar Billy Graham over the WWF Championship, which led to many pose-downs, arm wrestling bouts, and long matches between the two.
 Other rivals included The Iron Sheik, Ivan Koloff, and Jesse Ventura, who would refer to Putski as "Puduski" when commentating for the WWF.
 Putski was the first Polish wrestler to perform in the WWF (now WWE).

 Early life

-Putski was born in Kraków and migrated to the United States at a young age.
+Putski was born in Kraków in Poland and immigrated to the United States at a young age.
 He and his family arrived in Texas, where Putski began his professional wrestling career.
-He stood 5 ft 6 in and weighed around 225 lbs.
+He stood 5 ft 10 in and weighed around 225 lbs.
 In his earlier days, he was weighed in at the 250 lb mark.

 Professional wrestling

 Early career (1968–1974)

 Putski won the NWA Texas Tag Team Championship with José Lothario twice in 1973.

 Putski was a fixture on the Dallas-Ft.
 Worth wrestling scene and was one of its most popular personalities.
 He was routinely the feature act at the Sportatorium, a wrestling-only arena in an industrial section near Downtown Dallas.
 Putski's act consisted of being a happy-go-lucky, often aloof buffoon, who would "miraculously" pin his opponent.
 Putski was often introduced as a former concentration camp survivor, only adding to his sympathetic appeal to audiences of all ages.

-In mid-1974, Putski worked with the American Wrestling Association.
-It his time in the AWA that Putski also first clashed with Superstar Billy Graham.